debugevent90901/debugevent90901.github.io/_posts/2023-11-14-Efficient-Parallel-Oblivious-Sorting-for-Hardware-Enclaves.markdown

 Several noteworthy challenges stem from the limited secure memory of Intel SGX, particularly in its earlier versions.
 These challenges, integral to our project, are outlined below:

+1. Insufficient parallelism：For small data input, the algorithm may not have enough independent tasks to complete the sorting.
+We need to adjust the parameters of the algorithm (e.g., the bucket size and the number of mergesplit ways on each layer) to ensure enough speed up at high CPU count.
+We also need to parallelize some building blocks of the algorithm, such as the pseudo-random generator.

+2. Task scheduling: The original implementation of the algorithm uses recursion to run both the batch-wise and in-batch tasks.
+While the impelmentation improves locality for single threaded programs, for multi-threaded programs running with openmp, recursion typically does not provide as much speedup as parallel loops.

+3. Synchronization: Although most of the tasks are independent and just need to be synchronized at the end of each stage, we still need to perform some more advanced synchronization for reading the input and combining the output of the algorithm.

-1. Secure Memory Limitations: The constrained size of Intel SGX's secure memory, especially in earlier versions, necessitates a page swap mechanism between secure and insecure memory when sorting data surpasses this limit.
+4. Secure Memory Limitations: The constrained size of Intel SGX's secure memory, especially in earlier versions, necessitates a page swap mechanism between secure and insecure memory when sorting data surpasses this limit.
 This involves resource-intensive cryptographic operations.
 Thus, our challenge is not only to parallelize the algorithm but also to optimize this page swap mechanism.

-2. Handling Large Datasets: When the data size exceeds both secure and physical memory, additional page swaps with the disk become necessary.
+5. Handling Large Datasets: When the data size exceeds both secure and physical memory, additional page swaps with the disk become necessary.
 This presents both opportunities and challenges in effectively overlapping computation and I/O operations.

-3. Memory Overhead with OpenMP: The use of tools like OpenMP may introduce extra memory overhead.
+6. Memory Overhead with OpenMP: The use of tools like OpenMP may introduce extra memory overhead.
 To ensure optimal performance, we may need to implement our scheduling mechanisms rather than relying on existing tools.

-4. Thread Management: Pre-declaring the number of threads before launching the Intel SGX enclave, coupled with each thread consuming non-negligible stack space, requires careful maintenance of a thread pool.
+7. Thread Management: We need to pre-declaring the number of threads before launching the Intel SGX enclave.
+And since each thread has a memory overhead, and each task requires some temporary memory, we need to choose the number of threads wisely.

-5. Memory Fragmentation: Multi-threading introduces the potential for memory fragmentation, necessitating careful consideration during memory allocation.
+8. Memory Fragmentation: Multi-threading introduces the potential for memory fragmentation, necessitating careful consideration during memory allocation.

-6. Syscall Limitations: Intel SGX prohibits syscalls in the secure environment, requiring a context switch before accessing the disk.
+9. Syscall Limitations: Intel SGX prohibits syscalls in the secure environment, requiring a context switch before accessing the disk.
 As a result, batch operations are necessary to amortize the cost of context switches, complicating the parallel page swap mechanism.

-7. Compiler Optimization Challenges: Compiler optimizations may inadvertently compromise the obliviousness of the algorithm.
+10. Compiler Optimization Challenges: Compiler optimizations may inadvertently compromise the obliviousness of the algorithm.
 To mitigate this, we must implement SIMD optimizations directly using C++ intrinsics.
 This ensures that the algorithm remains oblivious while achieving the desired performance enhancements.

 ### RESOURCES